-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

 If, as a Swiss resident, you work abroad for a Swiss company that has no local branch office, your income is only taxable in Switzerland – as long as you are not in the foreign country for more than 183 days per year.

-However, if you work abroad for a foreign company, your income is taxable in that country.
-This holds true even if you are not a tax resident there.
-“Being a tax resident in Switzerland doesn’t mean you don’t pay taxes in the other country,” notes Nicole Töpperwien, CEO of Soliswiss, a co-operative that provides advice to Swiss Abroad.
+However, if you work abroad for a foreign company, your income is taxable in that country – even if you are not a tax resident there.
+“Being a tax resident in Switzerland doesn’t mean you don’t pay taxes in the other country,” says Nicole Töpperwien, CEO of Soliswiss, a co-operative that provides advice to Swiss Abroad.

 It is also essential to understand at what point you acquire the status of a tax resident in the foreign country.